 Martin originates from Germany where he qualified as a vet more than twenty years ago.
 He is an excellent surgeon and is particularly gifted at dealing with our more nervous patients (and their owners!).
 He brought his most un-German sense of humour to England and has generally ‘gone-native’.
 In his spare time he dedicates himself to being the practice’s leading expert on batteries and trying not to fall off his bike.

 Eili is the second of our teutonic contingent (in the nicest possible way).
-She has also settled happily in our little island realm and has long experience of caring for the pets of Sussex.
-She is a qualified veterinary acupuncturist and is happy to discuss referral cases.
+She has also settled happily in our little island realm and has over twenty years experience of caring for the pets of Sussex including many years at Top Cat Vets.
+She is a qualified veterinary acupuncturist with a particular interest in pain management and is happy to discuss referral cases.
 Those of us with a fear of needles give her a wide berth!
-When not doing this she can be found pampering her horse and two dogs, or performing impossible feats of distance running.
+As a long term (and repeat offender) owner of various 'wonky' rabbits, she has a lot to offer both cat and bunny parents alike.
+When not working she can be found pampering her two dogs, or performing impossible feats of distance running.

 Charlotte trained as a veterinary nurse in her home town in Surrey before moving to Brighton.
-She has collected a fine houseful of catty waifs and strays and her car is recognised by all the seagulls in her street.
+Her particular passion lies with rescue animals, especially the old and infirm so she has collected a fine houseful of catty waifs and strays.
+Other than cleaning litter trays, her favourite hobby is tripping over her chickens.
+Her car is recognised by all the seagulls in her street.

 Head Veterinary Nurse: